makyo/writing/work/inner-demons/outline.md

         * initial worries about drugs, but the lack of any social connections, much less drug connections puts lie to that
         * father sits with him a few times at the old house, finding him sitting with a book, the same book each time, but with very little progress in reading, just staring and feeling awful.
         * the opposite of depression is vitality - son already starting to seem dead inside, except for the hurting.
+    * Kayla starts drawing flowers
+        * draws the attention of her art teacher, who gives her encouragement
+        * Conversations about the source of art - "Where are you getting this?"
+"From inside my head" "but what is your inspiration?"
+"Flowers.
+Fields full of flowers.
+Organized and disorganized," etc
     * Haunting starts to pick up with actual occurrences at home - smell of smoke, phantom touches, etc, difficult for painfully rational dad
     * Start searching for new house, no one is happy here for more obvious reasons than it being new.
 * Act 3